asatishpaul/Satish-DevOps-Docs/Terraform/tf-sg-module/README.md

-# Terraform Security Group Module
+# Terraform Module for AWS Security Groups

 This document provides a detailed overview of the steps taken to create a Terraform module for managing AWS security groups, including explanations of relevant files, errors encountered, and their solutions.